dariosky/python-sing/README.rst

 .. code:: python

    from sing import single

    assert single()

-That's it, for most of the use case, you don't need anything else.
+That’s it, for most of the use case, you don’t need anything else.
 The assert will fail if the lock is already taken.

 This uses a pid lockfile, in a temporary folder to ensure this.
 More on that in ``sing.py``

-You may want to grant all the lock from the same process, in that case you'll need.
+You may want to grant all the lock from the same process, in that case you’ll need.

 .. code:: python

    assert single(allow_all_from_this_process=True)

-You may have different subsections, and you want to have different locks, even if you're on the same process, both of them will return
+You may have different subsections, and you want to have different locks, even if you’re on the same process, both of them will return
 True:

 .. code:: python

    single(flavor='first')
    single(flavor='second')

 Finally, if a PID file is there, but the process died, you may want to grant the lock.
 Use the ``ensure_process_running`` to check it.